thrive4/app.fb.audioplayer-bass/readme.md

 if present coverart will be extracted and written to file as thumb.jpg\
 When a file or path is specified the current dir and sub dir(s)\
 will be scanned for audio file(s) which will generate an internal playlist\
-32bit version tested
 ## usage
 audioplayer.exe "path to file or folder"\
 if a file or path is specified the folder will be scanned for an audio file\
-if the folder has subfolder(s) these will be scanned for audio files as well
+if the folder has subfolder(s) these will be scanned for audio files as well.
 ## requirements
 bass.dll (32bit)\
 https://www.un4seen.com/